Future Technologies for Unified SOF Common Operational Picture (COP)

 - Micro-platform agnostic data storage infrastructure at mobile Joint Operations Centers (JOCs) enabling local data usage when disconnected from the network architecture.
 Advanced Machine Learning and Robotic Process Automation to replicate common Operator actions and automatically create an initial operational picture (JOC in a Box) including data services to reduce cognitive load so that Operator-expertise is used for complex reasoning.

-Phase 1 – 19 May 2021 to 30 June 2021 Submissions to the Assessment Event (AE) Open: Interested respondents who could potentially provide solutions that meet the needs of USSOCOM are encouraged to submit Solution Briefs to this specific Area of Interest (AOI) for USSOCOM review.
+Completed Phase 1 – 19 May 2021 to 14 July 2021 Submissions to the Assessment Event (AE) Open: Interested respondents who could potentially provide solutions that meet the needs of USSOCOM are encouraged to submit Solution Briefs to this specific Area of Interest (AOI) for USSOCOM review.
 Submissions will be reviewed independently against evaluation criteria in the CSO announcement linked below.
-To submit your technology for potential Phase 3 attendance, please follow the submission instructions NLT 30 June 2021.
+To submit your technology for potential Phase 3 attendance, please follow the submission instructions NLT 14 July 2021.

 - Questions Due – 01 June 2021 (NLT 6:00 PM ET): Interested offerors may submit questions regarding specific technology objectives or in preparation for the Solutions Brief.
 Responses to submitted questions will be posted via a link below o/a 03 June.

-Phase 2 – 01 July 2021 to 12 July 2021 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
-Companies with favorably evaluated Solution Briefs will receive an invitation to Phase 3 o/a 13 July 2021.
+Completed Phase 2 – 15 July 2021 to 30 July 2021 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
+Companies with favorably evaluated Solution Briefs will receive an invitation to Phase 3 o/a 02 August 2021.
 USSOCOM may proceed directly to Phase 4 after a successful Phase 1 evaluation.

 Note: Phase 3 is optional, and may not always be conducted, or may not be required for every successful Phase 1 submission.
 USSOCOM aims to complete Phase 4 evaluations and Company notification within 30 calendar days of the assessment and/or receipt of additional requested information.
 All companies will receive a notification.
 Only favorably evaluated solutions will enter Phase 4 of the CSO process.